gnosis/dx-docs/source/cli.md

 ./dutchx-rinkeby trades --from-date=2018-05-25 --to-date=2018-05-26
 ```

-Additionally, you can apply any of this filters:
+Additionally, you can apply any of these filters:
 ```bash
 # Filter by token
 #   It will filter by trades of auctions that contain the given token